 One question is what fraction of reviews for individual products are EIRs?
-We use our all products in dataset (DS2) to examine several characteristics of products that receive at least one EIR.
-Figure 1 and Figure 2 present the summary distribution of the fraction of EIRs for different group of products based on their total number of reviews in each category.
-The second Y-axis on these figures shows the fraction of all products (per category) that are in each group.
+We use all products in dataset (DS2) to examine several characteristics of products that receive at least one EIR.

+Fig. 1 and Fig. 2 present the summary distribution of the fraction of product reviews that are EIRs for different groups of products based on the total number of reviews in each category.
 The red lines (and red dots) show the median (mean) value for each box plot.
+The green diamonds on these figures show the fraction of all products (per category) that are in each group using the second Y-axis.
 These figures show that for products in Health and Personal Care category, typically 10-20% of reviews are EIR regardless of the total number of reviews for a product.
 However, for products in Electronics category, the fraction of EIRs is generally smaller and rapidly drops as the number of product reviews increases.
 This suggests that the prevalence of EIRs could vary across different categories of Amazon products.